empreinte-digitale/orejime/README.md

             // The title of you purpose as listed in the consent modal.
             title: "Google Tag Manager",

+            // Optional.
+The description of you purpose as listed in the consent modal.
+            description: "This is used for analytics.",

             // A list of regex expressions, strings, or arrays, giving the names of
             // cookies set by this purpose.
 If the user withdraws consent for a